-Gary played principal trumpet and in his last year with the Portland Junior Symphony (now the Portland Youth Orchestra), performed as soloist with the orchestra, the only trumpet player in its history (to date) to achieve that acclaim.
+Gary played principal trumpet and, in his last year with the Portland Junior Symphony (now the Portland Youth Orchestra), performed as a soloist with the orchestra and is the only trumpet player in its history (to date) to achieve that acclaim.

-After attending Portland State University, Gary did short stints with the Dorsey Brothers Orchestra (lead by Lee Castle), Stan Kenton Orchestra, Don Ellis Orchestra and the Louis Bellson Orchestra.
+After attending Portland State University, Gary did short stints with the Dorsey Brothers Orchestra (led by Lee Castle), Stan Kenton Orchestra, Don Ellis Orchestra, and the Louis Bellson Orchestra.

-In the early 1980's, Gary Guthman moved to Canada.
-Within the next few years, he became known as one of Canada's premier lead and commercial trumpeters, playing on over 100, televised "ITV IN Concert" performances as well as numerous radio shows, jingles, movie sound tracks and in concert.
-Gary performed on television with Tom Jones, Paul Anka, directed the jazz program at the University of British Columbia in Vancouver and formed his renowned "Tribute Orchestra".
+In the early 1980s, Gary Guthman moved to Canada.
+Within the next few years, he became known as one of Canada's premier lead and commercial trumpeters, playing on over 100 televised "ITV IN Concert" performances and numerous radio shows, jingles, movie soundtracks, and in concerts.
+Gary performed on television with Tom Jones and Paul Anka, directed the jazz program at the University of British Columbia in Vancouver, and formed his renowned "Tribute Orchestra."

-From 1975 - 1992, Gary Guthman held teaching positions on the Canadian faculties of University of British Columbia, University of Alberta, Red Deer College, Alberta College and Grant MacEwan Community College and taught trumpet, brass, ensemble performance, jazz improvisation, orchestration and arranging.
-Mr. Guthman acted as producer and co-creator at International Canadian events such as the Pacific National Exhibition (Vancouver, British Columbia), Edmonton Klondike Days (Edmonton, Alberta), Canadian National Exhibition (Toronto Canada) and The Calgary Stampede and Exhibition (Calgary, Alberta).
+From 1975 - 1992, Gary Guthman held teaching positions on the Canadian faculties of the University of British Columbia, University of Alberta, Red Deer College, Alberta College, and Grant MacEwan Community College and taught trumpet, brass, ensemble performance, jazz improvisation, orchestration and arranging.
+Mr. Guthman acted as producer and co-creator at International Canadian events such as the Pacific National Exhibition (Vancouver, British Columbia), Edmonton Klondike Days (Edmonton, Alberta), Canadian National Exhibition (Toronto, Canada), and The Calgary Stampede and Exhibition (Calgary, Alberta).

-Gary Guthman was the musical director and star of the award winning hit Musical Theater review “Forever Swing” which toured the United States and Canada for 2 -1/2 years from 1999 - 2002 and and won a distinguished Canadian “Jesse” Award.
+Gary Guthman was the musical director and star of the award-winning hit Musical Theater review "Forever Swing," which toured the United States and Canada for 2 -1/2 years from 1999 - 2002 and won a distinguished Canadian "Jesse" Award.
 During that time, he was Musical Director for Michael Buble.

 In 2004, Gary debuted by personal invitation at Carnegie Hall with the New York Pops, conducted by Skitch Henderson.